melange-re/melange-re.github.io/docs/build-system.md

 the reference for the [`library` stanza](https://dune.readthedocs.io/en/stable/dune-files.html#library).

-Dune is designed to minimize changes in configuration when the project folder structure changes, so one can move around the `lib` folder to another place inside the project, and all build commands will still keep working without any changes in Dune configuration.
-Very handy!
+Dune is designed to minimize the need for configuration changes when modifying the project folder structure.
+For example, you can move the `lib` folder to a different location within the project, and all build commands will continue to work without requiring any updates to any `dune` file.
+This feature proves to be quite convenient.

 #### Entry points with `melange.emit`